muelitas/keywordRec/README.md

 ## Steps
 ### Step 1: Get Things Ready
 Make sure to download and untar (if needed) the dataset that you will use.
+Clone the repository.
+Next, cd into *keywordRec* and run the following command: `python ./main`.

 ### Step 2: Phonemizing Dataset's Transcripts
 This project uses bootphon's [Phonemizer](https://github.com/bootphon/phonemizer) module to translate text transcripts into IPA phonemes.
 To do so, use the `phonemize` command.
 Make sure all options are separated by a white space.
 These are the options you **must** add to the command: